Image Optimizer

 ✂️ Crop

-Precision cropping with aspect ratio presets and dimension targets.
-Crop a single image at a time with live preview.
+Precision cropping with aspect ratio presets and live preview.

 Features:

-• Live Preview - See exactly what you'll get before cropping
+- Live Preview - See the result before cropping

 How to Use:

-💡 Pro Tip: Use dimension presets for social media to ensure your images meet platform requirements perfectly.
+💡 Pro Tip: Use dimension presets for social media to hit exact platform requirements.

 📐 Resize

-Batch resize images while maintaining aspect ratio.
-Set maximum dimensions—images smaller than your target won't be upscaled.
+Batch resize while preserving aspect ratio.
+Smaller images won't be upscaled.

 Features:

-• Batch Processing - Resize all images at once
+- Batch Processing - All images at once

-• Flexible Constraints - Set max width, max height, or both
+- Flexible Constraints - Max width, max height, or both

 How to Use:

-⚠️ Important: Images smaller than your specified dimensions will not be enlarged—only images larger than your limits will be resized down.
+⚠️ Important: Images smaller than your dimensions stay unchanged—only larger images are scaled down.

 🗜️ Compress